Philadelphia Eagles

 The Philadelphia Eagles are a professional American football team based in Philadelphia.
 The Eagles compete in the National Football League (NFL) as a member of the National Football Conference (NFC) East division.
 The team plays its home games at Lincoln Financial Field in the South Philadelphia Sports Complex.

 The franchise was established in 1933 as a replacement for the bankrupt Frankford Yellow Jackets when a group led by Bert Bell secured the rights to an NFL franchise in Philadelphia.
-Since their formation, the Eagles have appeared in the playoffs 31 times, won 16 division titles (including 13 in the NFC East), appeared in four pre-merger NFL Championship Games, winning three of them (1948, 1949, and 1960), and appeared in five Super Bowls, winning Super Bowls LII and LIX.
+Since their formation, the Eagles have appeared in the playoffs 32 times, won 17 division titles (including 14 in the NFC East), appeared in four pre-merger NFL Championship Games, winning three of them (1948, 1949, and 1960), and appeared in five Super Bowls, winning Super Bowls LII and LIX.

 The Philadelphia Eagles rank among the best teams in the NFL for attendance and have sold out every home game continuously since the 1999 season.

 The Eagles are owned by Jeffrey Lurie, who bought the team in 1994 for $185 million.
 In December 2024, the Eagles became one of the first teams in the NFL to sell an ownership stake to outside investors.
 The deal sold 8% of the franchise at a valuation of $8.3 billion.

 History

 NFL in Philadelphia (1899–1931)

-The Frankford Athletic Association was organized in May 1899 in the parlor of the Suburban Club.
+In May 1899, the Frankford Athletic Association was organized in the parlor of the Suburban Club.
 The cost of purchasing a share in the association was $10.
-However, there also were contributing memberships, ranging from $1 to $2.50, made available to the general public.
+There were contributing memberships ranging from $1 to $2.50, made available to the general public.
 The Association was a community-based non-profit organization of local residents and businesses.
 In keeping with its charter, which stated that "all profits shall be donated to charity", all of the team's excess income was donated to local charitable institutions.
-The original Frankford Athletic Association apparently disbanded prior to the 1909 football season.
+The original Frankford Athletic Association disbanded prior to the 1909 football season.
 Several of the original players from the 1899 football team kept the team together, and they became known as Loyola Athletic Club.
 In keeping with Yellow Jackets tradition, they carried the "Frankford" name again in 1912, to become the Frankford Athletic Association.

 In the early 1920s, the Frankford Athletic Association's Yellow Jackets gained a reputation as being one of the best independent football teams in the nation.
 In 1922, Frankford absorbed the Philadelphia City Champion team, the Union Quakers of Philadelphia.
 That year, Frankford captured the unofficial championship of Philadelphia.
 During the 1922 and 1923 seasons, the Yellow Jackets compiled a 6–2–1 record against teams from the National Football League.
 This led to the Association being granted an NFL franchise in 1924, thus becoming the Frankford Yellow Jackets.
 In spite of winning the NFL championship in 1926, midway through the 1931 season, the Yellow Jackets went bankrupt and were forced to cease operations.